 A) Online Enrollment: Parents are asked to complete an online enrollment packet in Family Portal.
-This includes uploading PDF files of the following:
+This includes uploading the following:

 - Student’s Passport

-- Student’s Visa or Biometric card (non-EU students only)
+- Student’s Visa or Biometric card (for non-EU students)

-B) Enrollment fee: Parents pay the 6 000 CZK Enrollment Fee (per student) and make first tuition payment (by August 15, if for the following school year).
+B) Enrollment fee: Parents pay the 8 000 CZK Enrollment Fee (per student) and make the first tuition payment (by August 15, if for the following school year).

 After this, the student will be considered enrolled at CISP, and parents will receive an email confirming enrollment.